 A noncontrolling interest represents the equity interest in a subsidiary that is not attributable, either directly or indirectly, to Aviat Networks and is reported as our equity, separately from our controlling interests.
-The noncontrolling interests relate to our ownership interest in a subsidiary company in South Africa with a local partner, where we are the majority owner at 51%.
+The noncontrolling interests related to our ownership interest in a subsidiary company in South Africa with a local partner, where we were the majority owner at 51% prior to our acquisition of the remaining interest of this subsidiary in the fourth quarter of 2018.
 Revenues, expenses, gains, losses, net loss and other comprehensive income (loss) are reported in the consolidated financial statements at the consolidated amounts, which include the amounts attributable to both the controlling and noncontrolling interests.
-During the fourth quarter of fiscal year 2018, we acquired the remaining interest of this subsidiary for \$0.6 million which was recorded as "Accrued expenses" on our Consolidated Balance Sheets as of June 29, 2018.
-This amount will be fully paid through four installments during fiscal 2019.
+During the fourth quarter of fiscal year 2018, we acquired the remaining interest of this subsidiary for \$0.6 million which was recorded as "Accrued expenses" on our consolidated balance sheets as of June 29, 2018.
+This amount was fully paid during fiscal 2019.